-This advanced course will be offered fall of 2011.
-The field component of Tropical Marine Biology in 2011 will take place in Belize at South Water Caye and will take place during the second and third week of winter break.
-The course is co-taught by Chris Petersen and Helen Hess
+This advanced course was last offered in the fall of 2011.
+The field component of Tropical Marine Biology in 2011 took place in Belize at South Water Caye during the second and third week of winter break.
+The course was co-taught by Chris Petersen and Helen Hess

 Tropical Marine Ecology has always had student field ecology projects as a part of the course, although the types of projects vary in each reincarnation of the course.
 In 1998, the first year it was taught, the focus was on individual or paired student projects.
 In 2001, more time was spent on the class project on cleaning, that was an outgrowth of some of the individual student work in 1998.
 In 2005, because the projects were for any of three courses, some projects were more focused on marine ecology, while others emphasized marine policy or conservation.
-In 2011, the plan is for 3-5 small group projects with two to four students per project.
-This class will explore a new field site, using South Water Caye in Belize as a base for fieldwork.
-We plan to spend 10 days at the field station over winter break, after having class meetings fall term.
+In 2011, the class broke up into 3-5 small group projects with two to four students per project, using South Water Caye in Belize as a base for fieldwork.
+We spent 10 days at the field station over winter break, after having class meetings fall term.
 Right now there are no scheduled plans for this class in the immediate future.

 For an idea of some of the projects that have been done in the past in this class: